Online version revised and complete as of June 15, 2021.

 Union Seniority will accumulate during any approved leave of absence, except as provided in this Agreement.
 Union Seniority shall not accumulate during lay-off.

-Union Seniority rights of an employee shall cease, all rights forfeited and he/she shall be deemed terminated for any of the following reasons:
+Union Seniority rights of an employee shall cease, all rights forfeited and they shall be deemed terminated for any of the following reasons:

-(a) Leaves of his/her own accord or is retired;
+- Leaves of their own accord or is retired;

-(c) Where he/she has been laid off and not re-called to work within the time periods set forth in Article 20.8;
+- Where they have been laid off and not re-called to work within the time periods set forth in Article 20.8;

 Union Seniority rights shall apply only to layoffs, re-call of laid off employees, promotions, transfers, salary administration, refusal of overtime and allocation of vacations.
 However, in respect of promotions and transfers, the application of Union seniority rights shall be in accordance with Article 18.3 of this Agreement.